 2. System Requirements

-If you are trying to run MVAPICH2-Virt 2.2rc1 package for VMs, then the following software packages need to be installed on your system:
+If you are trying to run MVAPICH2-Virt 2.2 package for VMs, then the following software packages need to be installed on your system:

-If you are trying to run MVAPICH2-Virt 2.2rc1 package for containers, then the following software package needs to be installed on your system:
+If you are trying to run MVAPICH2-Virt 2.2 package for Docker containers, then the following software package needs to be installed on your system:

 Details about how to configure IVSHMEM and IPC-SHM can be found in Basic Configuration for Administrators